 The Agile principles allow the acceptance of the unknown and prioritization supports discovery and experimentation to take care of the uncertainties in custom software services.

-For the projects to operate with uncertainty and changing requirements there is need for quick iteration and feedback on the tasks completed to make sure that the current efforts are aligned with the customer needs.
+For the projects to operate with uncertainty and changing requirements, there is a need for quick iteration and feedback on the tasks completed to make sure that the current efforts are aligned with the customer needs.

 The ability to deliver software in an iterative manner provides the business more flexibility in terms of when a product or a particular feature is delivered to the user.

-Agile practices focuses more on defining and prioritizing problems in close collaboration with the developers, designers and clients.
+Agile practices focus more on defining and prioritizing problems in close collaboration with the developers, designers and clients.
 High upfront effort in designing, documentation and contracts is against the agile manifesto.

 Words of Caution